Chandigarh Group of Colleges

-The Chandigarh Group of Colleges (or CGC) are the educational institutions located in Mohali district of Punjab, a short distance from Chandigarh and Mohali.
-Chandigarh Group of Colleges was established in 2001 at Landran and at Jhanjeri in 2012.
+The Chandigarh Group of Colleges (or CGC) are the educational institutions located in the Mohali district of Punjab, near Mohali.
+The CGC was established in 2001 at Landran and in 2012 at Jhanjeri.

 Individual institutions

-Even having a title with a similar name, the three groups of colleges i.e. CGC Landran, CGC University Mohali, and Chandigarh University, are three different educational institutions, with different locations, and also the three have separate identities.
+CGC Landran, CGC University Mohali, and Chandigarh University are part of the CGC.
+They are distinct institutions at different locations.

 CGC Landran

-In 2002, CGC Landran was created under the affiliation of I. K. Gujral Punjab Technical University.
-Better known as Landran College, CGC Landran offers many technical, pharma, management, arts and science courses.
-Landran is an interconnected urbanized village linked between Sohana, Kharar, and Banur, the three prominent towns or villages of Mohali.
+CGC Landran, also known as Landran College, was created in 2001 under affiliation with I. K. Gujral Punjab Technical University.
+CGC Landran offers technical, pharmaceutical, management, arts, and science courses.
+Landran is an urbanized village with links to Sohana, Kharar, and Banur, three towns and villages in Mohali.

 Campus activities and sports

 CGC campus students have the opportunity to be a part of different cultural events like fashion shows, faculty felicitation, the NASA-sponsored CanSat competition, MHRD's Smart India Hackathon events, Start up to Scale Up conferences, NCC best cadet, Faculty Development Programmes apart from annual Techno cultural Fests.
 CGC students also participate in many sports tournaments and competitions such as Volleyball, Wrestling, weightlifting, power lifting, and best physique championships.